Neil Lennon: Omonia

-On 8 March 2022, Lennon was appointed head coach of Cypriot First Division side Omonia on a two-and-a-half year deal, replacing former Rangers defender Henning Berg.
+On 8 March 2022, Lennon was appointed head coach of Cypriot First Division side Omonia on a two-and-a-half-year deal, replacing former Rangers defender Henning Berg.
 On 25 May, Lennon led the club to their first trophy under his leadership, as they defeated Ethnikos Achna on penalties to win the Cypriot Cup; during extra time, Lennon received a red card and was ordered to leave the touchline by the referee.

-Ahead of the 2022–23 season, Lennon recruited players who he had managed at former clubs, including Adam Matthews and Gary Hooper (Celtic) and Brandon Barker (Hibernian).
+Ahead of the 2022–23 season, Lennon recruited players who he had managed at former clubs, including Adam Matthews and Gary Hooper, whom he had managed at Celtic, and Brandon Barker, whom he had managed at Hibernian.
 After defeat in the Cypriot Super Cup to Apollon Limassol, Lennon's Omonia team shocked Belgian side Gent 4–0 on aggregate to qualify for the UEFA Europa League group stage.
 Despite respectable showings against Manchester United and Real Sociedad in the group stage, Lennon was sacked on 18 October 2022 due to disappointing results in the domestic league, including losses to newly-promoted sides Akritas Chlorakas and Nea Salamis.

+Rapid București

+On 20 May 2024, Lennon was officially presented as the manager of Liga I club Rapid București, joining the Romanian side on a two-year deal.
+On 20 August 2024, just after signing twelve players and recording no wins in six matches, Lennon was sacked after three months in charge.

+Dunfermline Athletic

+On 21 March 2025, Lennon was appointed manager of Scottish Championship side Dunfermline Athletic, on a short-term deal until the end of the season.
+After helping the club avoid relegation in the 2024–25 season, Lennon signed a two-year contract with Dunfermline in May 2025.

 Personal life

 Lennon has spoken about having suffered from depression since 2000.

-In January 2011, Lennon reached an out of court settlement with the Bank of Ireland after a company of which he was a director defaulted on a €3.7 million loan.
+In January 2011, Lennon reached an out-of-court settlement with the Bank of Ireland after a company of which he was a director defaulted on a €3.7 million loan.

 While a young player at Crewe, Lennon was a friend of Andy Woodward and Steve Walters, both of whom were victims of sexual abuse by coach Barry Bennell.
 After Bennell's 2018 conviction, Lennon spoke of his regret at not being aware of the abuse at the time.

 He is a supporter of his home-town team Lurgan Celtic.